 This survey course introduces students to an overview of theatre history from the ancient Greeks through contemporary performance exploring diverse theatre production from across the globe.

-THE 101 Acting I (2 cr. hrs.)
+THE 101 Acting I

 Students will explore the basic skills of acting through movement training, vocal technique, improvisation, character creation and collaboration.